namubiru32/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-Holberton.h; this file contains all prototypes functions in this project a function that fills memory with a constant byte.
+Holberton.h; this file contains all prototypes functions in this project file 0; a function that fills memory with a constant byte. file 1; a function that copies memory area.